sagb/libtrivdl/doc/usage.md

 The 'line' (`struct t_line`) represents a single peer-to-peer connection.
 It contains two 'frames', one is RX buffer, another is TX buffer.
-Along with frames, `line` has file descriptor associated with serial port in POSIX, flags for signalling asynchronous machine (`lflags`) and `void` pointer to arbitrary user data associated with the connection.
+Along with frames, `line` has file descriptor associated with serial port in POSIX code, flags for signalling asynchronous machine (`lflags`) and `void` pointer to arbitrary user data associated with the connection.

-Each frame (`struct t_frame`) represents a single datalink frame (see [protocol](protocol.md)), serving simultaneously as RX or TX buffer.
+Each frame (`struct t_frame`) represents a single datalink frame (see [protocol](protocol.md)), also serving as RX or TX buffer.
-It has the data (all bytes from 0xBA to the end), index of next RX/TX byte and transmission synchronization flags like modem's CTS/RTX.
+It has the data (all bytes from 0xBA to the end), index of next RX/TX byte and transmission synchronization flags resembling modem's CTS/RTX.

 In the core sits 'asynchronous machine', which transmits and receives next byte of frame buffer when physical layer becomes ready.